links-lang/links-benchmarks/README.md

 follows:

-* For a single program (say "program.links"), create the file "program.comfig" in the same directory that will contain the Links configuation to run that program.
+* For a single program (say "program.links"), create the file "program.config" in the same directory that will contain the Links configuation to run that program.

 * For multiple programs in the same directory, you can also use a